 Some additional tips for success: Due to the high mass of the gyro wheels, you'll want to attach your camera prior to starting up the gyro.
 Once you've mounted the gyro, set the unit down and allow 6-8 minutes for it to get up to speed.
 Moving the gyro while it is spooling up will cause longer start times.
 Conversely, allow the gyro to spin down when you are finished shooting before removing it from your camera gear.
 You can also improve performance by removing as much weight as possible from your camera & lens.
 Additional gyro effect can be achieved by removing things such as a vertical grip or unneeded accessories.

-2.5 to 3 Hours of power can be drawn from the supplied battery pack, or alternately you can power the inverter with the supplied 12 volt cigarette adapter.
+About 2 hours of power can be drawn from the supplied battery pack, or alternately you can power the inverter with the supplied 12 volt cigarette adapter.
 The unit ships in a self contained pelican case and includes a trickle charger.
 All of the Kenyon Gyro units are sealed with Helium to reduce the internal air resistance on the gyro wheels.
 Please do not attempt to open the unit as there are no serviceable parts inside the gyro housing.
 The inverter unit where the battery and gyro plug in does house a small fuse which is field serviceable.
 The battery should be stored in the charged state to avoid damaging the cells in the battery.

 If you have any other questions, or would like to tell us about your project, please give us a ring and we'll be glad to help.